scnerd/the_easy_dollar/_sources/investing/intro.md

 If you're aiming for retirement, consider starting with [my article on that topic](retirement-investing).

-If you want to get into the nitty-gritty details and actually start doing this stuff today, check out my simple investing series (coming soon).
+If you want to get into the nitty-gritty details and actually start doing this stuff today, check out my simple investing series.

+[//]: # (TODO: [M] Link to relevant article)

-If you like the math'y side of this and want to go beyond the basics, or learn about what the pro's do (hedge funds and crap like that), I've got stuff for you too (coming soon).
+If you like the math'y side of this and want to go beyond the basics, or learn about what the pro's do (hedge funds and crap like that), I've got stuff for you too.
 Totally optional, I don't think this is a domain that's profitable for most people (personally or financially).

+[//]: # (TODO: [M] Link to relevant article)